 The Fund may, in order to facilitate the settlement of substantial redemption applications or in other exceptional circumstances, propose to an investor a "redemption in kind" whereby the investor receives a portfolio of assets of the Sub-Fund of equivalent value to the Redemption Price (less any Redemption Fee).
 In such circumstances the investor must specifically consent to the redemption in kind and may always request a cash redemption payment instead.
 In proposing or accepting a request for redemption in kind at any given time, the Fund shall take into account the interest of other investors of the Sub-Fund and the principle of fair treatment.
 Where the investor accepts a redemption in kind, he will receive a selection of assets of the Sub-Fund.
-To the extent required by applicable laws and regulations, any redemption in kind will be valued independently in a special report issued by the Auditor or any other authorised statutory auditor (réviseur d'entreprises agréé) agreed by the Fund.
+To the extent required by applicable laws and regulations, any redemption in kind will be valued independently in a special report issued by the Fund.
 The Fund and the redeeming investor will agree on specific settlement procedures.
 Any costs incurred in connection with a redemption in kind, including the costs of issuing a valuation report, shall be borne by the redeeming investor or by such other third party as agreed by the Fund or in any other way which the Board of Directors considers fair to all investors of the Sub-Fund.